Are you a first time parent and wondering how you will manage after your baby arrives?

 Sessions can include a nutritious meal/s and lactation cookies for the new mother; nurturing massage; and herbal tea.

-Sessions offered on Mondays, Thursdays or Weekends during business hours (other days may be arranged where possible).
+Postnatal doula services are currently offered on Mondays or Weekends during business hours (Thursday or Friday appointments may be arranged where possible).

 Payment via EFT or credit card.
 Payment plans can be arranged.